kdibaba/salt-states/README.rst

 Run this to start:
     sudo bash quick_start.sh

-things i neglected:
+TO-DO:
-    Script must be run by user johnnyg still or symnlinks won't work.
+    Script must be run by user johnnyg still or symnlinks won't work...make this dynamic

     UnionFS needs to be setup for movies